egonw/tmp/paper.md

 1. Add the CiTO information to a public resource
 2. Add CiTO information to our own RDF store
 2. Support other group papers
-3. Bring CiTO to JOSS
+3. Bring CiTO to the Journal of Open Source Software (JOSS)
-4. Improve RDF/wikidata/opencitations with CiTO
+4. Improve RDF/Wikidata/OpenCitations with CiTO
 5. More info on OSF page
 6. Support multiple papers in one repo by giving a full (git) path